-Chase James: Right now, I train with some of the best talent in the PNW at the Buddy Wayne Academy, if you know anything about BWA, it’s that everyone who attends there is very dedicated and determined to push not only ourselves but our training partners to continuously get better and keep growing.
+Chase James: Right now, I train with some of the best talents in the PNW at the Buddy Wayne Academy, if you know anything about BWA, it’s that everyone who attends there is very dedicated and determined to push not only ourselves but our training partners to continuously get better and keep growing.
 The school has produced a lot of commonly seen northwest names like King Khash, Cody Chhun, Randy Hawkins, Danika Della Rouge, and so many more talented guys and gals.

 As far as my training goals go, right now, it’s all about just improving overall at everything.
 I truly believe that there is a lesson to be learned in everything in life, as long as you’re open to listening and focus on moving forward.
 Plus, I’m a bit of a perfectionist.
 Meaning, that I always feel I have room to improve on every single thing I do!
 Haha!

 Philip: What does your training look like?
 Both for wrestling, in the gym, food?